apache/iceberg/site/docs/trino-prestodb.md

 # Trino (formerly Presto SQL)

+The Iceberg connector is available with PrestoSQL, which is rebranded as Trino since January 2021.
+This page is kept for backwards compatibility only.
+The Trino Iceberg connector usage details can be found in its [documentation](https://trino.io/docs/current/connector/iceberg.html).

+# PrestoDB

+The Presto trademark is now exclusively reserved for PrestoDB.
-The Iceberg connector is available with Trino.
-It is feature complete and usage details can be found in the [documentation](https://trino.io/docs/current/connector/iceberg.html)
+The PrestoDB Iceberg connector usage details can be found in its [documentation](https://prestodb.io/docs/current/connector/iceberg.html).